hmrguez/Hermes/docs/literature_review.typ

 ability to connect various data sources to a single platform, facilitating the processing, storage, sharing, analysis, modeling, and monetization of datasets.
-This platform is versatile, supporting a wide range of data tasks including data processing scheduling and management, generating dashboards and visualizations, managing security and governance, and supporting machine learning and generative AI solutions
+This platform is versatile, supporting a wide range of data tasks including data processing scheduling and management, generating dashboards and visualizations, managing security and governance, and supporting machine learning and generative AI solutions @databricks

 The platform is built on top of Apache Spark, optimized for cloud environments, and offers scalability for both small-scale and large-scale jobs.
 It supports multiple coding languages through a notebook interface, allowing